lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 1. Place D2SpaceModifier.exe in your StartUp folder, "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup".
    You can use the .ahk in the source code folder instead if you have installed AutoHotKey. https://autohotkey.com/

-2. Place the "Game" folder inside of "Steam\steamapps\common\dota 2 beta" and overwrite.
+2. Place the autoexec.cfg inside of "Steam\steamapps\common\dota 2 beta\game\dota\cfg" and overwrite if necessary.

 3. Pick a cool layout from the numbered folders.
 I recommend number 1 (my own).

 4. Place the "570" folder inside of "Steam\userdata\ [Your 9 digit Steam ID here] " and overwrite.

 5. Restart your computer.
-D2SpaceModifier.exe will run in the background but will not be active unless you have DotA 2 running and are "alt-tabbed" into it.
+D2SpaceModifier.exe will run in the background but will be inactive unless you have DotA 2 running and are "alt-tabbed" into it.

 6. Launch DotA 2 and customize to your liking.